-sions provided for in the Immigration and Nationality Act and are interested in becoming a U.S. citizen, you may be (INA).
-Generally, service in the U.S. Armed Forces means If you are a member or veteran of the U.S. Armed Forces eligible to apply for naturalization under special proviservice in one of the following branches:
+If you are a member or veteran of the U.S. Armed Forces and are interested in becoming a U.S. citizen, you may be eligible to apply for naturalization under special provisions provided for in the Immigration and Nationality Act (INA).
+Generally, service in the U.S. Armed Forces means service in one of the following branches:

 - Army

 - Navy

+- Marine Corps

-- Marine Corps Air Force
+- Air Force

 - Coast Guard

-- National Guard
+- · National Guard